When should I arrive?

-This retreat is only for adults who are traumatically bereaved.
+This retreat is geared for bereaved parents and is only for adults who are traumatically bereaved.
 The time since death does not matter though this environment may not be suitable for persons who are bereaved within a few weeks.
 Children under the age of 18 are not suitable for this retreat.

 When do I need to pay for the retreat?

-Payment for retreats is due at the time you register.
+Payment for retreat is due at the time you register.

 Can I pay by credit card?

 Yes you may pay by credit card through online registration